FAQ

 The School Day

-Language Arts and Social Studies: 100 minutes daily
+Language Arts / Social Studies:

-Students study with the same teacher in the sixth and seventh grades.
-In eighth grade the two subjects are taught separately.
-All students take Algebra in the eighth grade.
+Students study with the same teacher in sixth grade.
+In seventh and eighth grades, the two

 Physical Education